facebookarchive/bistro/README.md

 The binaries will be in bistro/build/{Debug,Release}.
-Available build targets are explained here: http://cmake.org/Wiki/CMake_Useful_Variables#Compilers_and_Tools The 'runtests' argument optionally runs Bistro's unit tests via `ctest`.
+Available build targets are explained here: http://cmake.org/Wiki/CMake_Useful_Variables#Compilers_and_Tools You can start Bistro's unit tests by running `ctest` in those directories.

 ## Your first Bistro run